 The short two-block walk from the metro station to the church is an industrial area with many auto repair shops.
 Most noteworthy, around the Cisneros metro station it is considered to be fairly dangerous at night.
 But during the day with people around it is relatively safe.

-Also, many taxi or Uber drivers in Medellín will know where Iglesia del Sagrado Corazón de Jesús is located.
+Also, many taxi drivers in Medellín will know where Iglesia del Sagrado Corazón de Jesús is located.
 If not, just tell the driver “la iglesia cerca de la estación de metro Cisneros.”

 Address: Carrera 57A # 44A-15, Barrio Sagrado Corazón, Medellín